Brown bear watching and wildlife tours on the wild coast of Katmai National Park in Alaska.

 MEALS:

 In the land of the "midnight sun" darkness is rare, leaving hours for you to play and work up an appetite.
-Our chef provides three gourmet meals each day made from only the finest ingredients.
-Fresh Alaskan seafood, including halibut, salmon, and crab, highlight many of the dinners.
+Our chef provides three gourmet meals each day which include the finest Alaskan ingredients, like fresh Alaskan seafood, with halibut and salmon highlighting many of the dinners.

 The "Waters"TRANSPORTATION:

-To begin your Alaskan adventure, take a 60 minute seaplane ride on to the R/V Waters anchored in a protected bay along the Shelikof Strait.
-The Waters, a sturdy 73' seaworthy vessel, will be your floating lodge as you cruise the Katmai coastline.
+To begin your Alaskan adventure, take a 60 minute seaplane ride on to the M/V Ursus anchored in a protected bay along the Shelikof Strait.
+The Ursus, a sturdy 100' seaworthy vessel, will be your floating lodge as you cruise the Katmai coastline.
 Skiffs will take tour members ashore frequently, giving you opportunities to photograph up close the earth's largest land carnivore, Coastal Brown Bears.
 Because hunting is prohibited and the nearest roadway is more than 150 miles away, Katmai National Park has the world's highest concentration of brown bears per square mile.
 The bears are often completely uninhibited by the presence of human visitors.
 In contrast with shore based operations we have mobility and a minimal impact on the environment.

 Click here for enlargement